 The story follows a fractured female friendship and the sexual and emotional awakening of a young woman as she travels to Europe in a bid to better understand the final days of her late best friend.

-The upcoming movie reboot from Elizabeth Banks whipped K-Stew fans into a frenzy of excitement with the announcement that ya girl is set to step up as one of the iconic Angels.
-Stewart will be joined by Naomi Scott (The 33) and British actor Ella Balinska (Hunted) to complete the ass-kicking trio – and we’re unbelievably hyped to see her in action.
+The 2019 release of the Charlie’s Angels reboot from Elizabeth Banks whipped K-Stew fans into a frenzy of excitement.
+Ya girl plays Sabina Wilson, one of the iconic Angels beside Naomi Scott (The 33) and British actor Ella Balinska (Hunted) to complete the ass-kicking trio.

-In July, the internet went into a near complete meltdown at the rumor that Warner Bros. is reportedly looking to cast a “Kristen Stewart prototype” to play Batgirl.
+About a year ago, the internet went into a near complete meltdown at the rumor that Warner Bros. is reportedly looking to cast a “Kristen Stewart prototype” to play Batgirl.
 The suggestion came courtesy of Twitter user DanielRPK, who has reported a number of DC-related rumors (not all have turned out to be true).
-He added: “I guess they really want her to play (Barbara Gordon) . . .
-(In her own solo movie, cuz she’s not in Birds of Prey AT ALL).”

 The Batgirl movie is still in its very early stages, with Christina Hodson (Bumblebee) currently developing the script for it.
-However, we truly believe Stewart could kill in this role and could bring some much needed prestige and charisma to the currently fledgling DCEU.
+However, we truly believe Stewart could kill in the role of Batgirl and could bring some much needed prestige & charisma to the currently fledgling DCEU.